 We might also factor in the fact that Christ was God.
 As God, he had foreknowledge that the Gospels would be spread in Greek.
 Knowing this, why wouldn’t he speak in Greek, at least some of the time, to make certain that his words were captured in the New Testament accurately.
 Of course, he could have put the job onto the Holy Spirit to make sure that the Gospel writers did a good job of translation (more of that later), but as the “word’ himself, he may well have taken a personal interest the language used.
 Why else was he put where he was and given the childhood exposure to Greek that he was?

 This is not to say that he didn’t also teach in Aramaic.
 We know for certain that he spoke Aramaic because many of the words in the Gospels such as “satan” come from Aramaic, not Greek, sources.
 They do not appear in Greek until after Christ.

 When a "foreign" language is quoted in the Gospels, that language is Aramaic.
-So Aramaic was certainly spoken in the region and spoke by Christ.
+So Aramaic was certainly spoken in the region and spoke by Jesus.
 However, in reading the Gospel, this seems to be the exception, not the rule.
 It was exceptional enough to be noted when it happens.

 The Consistency of the Greek of Christ’s Words

 There is a final issue here.
 Christ’s Greek words in the Gospels are surprisingly consistent.
 Ancient Greek has a large vocabulary and flexible structure.
 Even Koine, or the “common” Greek of the Gospels, has a rich vocabulary.
 It seems likely that, if the Gospel writers were individually translating from the Aramaic, Christ’s words would come to us in a variety of flavors.
 However, they don’t.